 - Spider-Man vs. Superboy

-While the score ended 6-5 to Marvel, the Spectre and the Living Tribunal opted for a different solution: forcing the Brothers to fuse together, creating the Amalgam Universe.
+With the final score 6-5 to Marvel, the DC Universe would be wiped out, but the Spectre and the Living Tribunal opted for a different solution: forcing the Brothers to fuse together, creating the Amalgam Universe.
 They were forced to step in like this because, in the cosmic order of things, both universes were supposed to be kept inextricably separate, and the crossovers started to change this.

 Well...
 Not quite.
 The series got a sequel in 1997, titled DC/Marvel: All Access (also penned by Marz, but this time illustrated by Jackson Guice and Josef Rubinstein, the latter of which worked in the original series as an inker), in which characters are crossing universes randomly and, as this must mean something is trying to force the universes back together, Access must step in again to keep things right in the Multiverse.
 But the root of the problem might be closer than he thinks...
 Likely in a certain building in Bleecker Street...

 Finally, later in that same year, Unlimited Access (written by Karl Kesel and drawn by Pat Olliffe) closed the Marvel Versus DC trilogy.
 While still trying to get the hang of his powers, Access accidentally learns he can travel not only through space, but also time, at the same time an unknown force is bringing villains associated with Darkseid to take over the Marvel Universe.
 Access tumbles through different timelines trying to get a hang of his powers and to get enough heroes to fight off the threat of Apokolips, even if they have to be as far apart in time as the original X-Men and the Young Justice.

 Because of the scope, this was one of the highest-profile crossovers between Marvel and DC, and also one of the last few until JLA/Avengers, which is, so far, the companies' last official collaboration.

 Tropes found in Marvel Versus DC and its sequels include: